 TGax Editor: Change the paragraphs below of this subclause as follows (#CID 9804):

-The TOM indication allows the OMI initiator to suspend responding to any variant of the Trigger frame or to adapt the maximum operating channel width and/or the maximum number of spatial streams it can transmit as a response to a Trigger frame from the OMI responder.
+The TOM indication allows the OMI initiator to suspend responding to any variant of the Trigger frame or to adapt the maximum operating channel width and/or the maximum number of space time streams(#9804) it can transmit as a response to a Trigger frame from the OMI responder.

 An OMI initiator that is a non-AP STA may indicate changes in its transmit parameters by sending a frame that contains the OM Control subfield to the OMI responder.
 The OMI initiator shall set: